eamy-org/messaging-demo/README.md

 [pong] iron: "1 to iron reply to iron"
 ```

-BUGS: etcd deamon do not start when the system reboot.
+BUGS: etcd daemon do not start when the system reboot.
 Do not run `vagrant reload`.